Securities Lending Facility

 The RBA operates the facility on behalf of the AOFM.
 The RBA contracts as principal, vis-a-vis a counterparty, in securities lending transactions undertaken through the facility.

-Requests to access the facility should be directed to the RBA's Domestic Markets Desk on +61 2 9551 8321.
-Market participants wishing to access the facility should notify the RBA by 5:45 pm/7:45 pm AEDT on the day they wish to take delivery of securities.
+Requests to access the facility should be directed to the RBA's Domestic Markets Desk at email@example.com or on +61 2 9551 8321.
+Market participants wishing to access the facility should notify the RBA by 5:45 pm AEST/7:45 pm AEDT on the day they wish to take delivery of securities.
 For RITS members who do not operate an Exchange Settlement (ES) account, access should be notified by 3:45 pm on the day they wish to take delivery of securities.
 Approaches after these respective times will be dealt with on a 'best endeavours' basis.

 Any member of the Reserve Bank Information and Transfer System (RITS) eligible to participate in the Reserve Bank’s domestic market operations is able to access the securities lending facility.